wesley-dean/publish_container/README.md

     `${{ github.repository }}` to get the repository name.  **REQUIRED**
   - github_ref: The GitHub ref that triggered the action.
 Consider using `${{ github.ref }}` to get the ref that triggered the action. **REQUIRED**
+  - force_release: If `true`, the action will treat any build as a release and tag the image with the appropriate tags.
+Default: `false`.
 - **DockerHub**
   - dockerhub_image: The name of the image on DockerHub.
 Default:
     `{ dockerhub username }/{ repository name }`.